What to do if you have a complaint, and what your rights are

-The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, revised September 19, 2007.
+The Fairfax-Falls Church Community Services Board operates its programs and services according to the Virginia Human Rights Regulations, revised October 8, 2014.
 12VAC 35-115: Rules and Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded or Operated by the Department of Behavioral Health and Developmental Services.